radubostan/kafka-streams/README.md

 # Kafka Streams

-This project Kafka Streams is a an examples of KStream processing with Avro schemas
+This project is a an examples of KStream processing with Avro schemas

 ## Requirements